ChrisCharo/DScapstone/report.md

 ## 1. Introduction

 ### 1.1 Overview of Sentiment Analysis
 Sentiment analysis is the process of analyzing text to derive the underlying emotions being expressed in a collection of data.
 It has a wide range of applications, including understanding customer satisfaction metrics, brand reputation, and marketing campaign responses.
 One area of sentiment analysis that has received significant attention is its relationship with public sentiment and the valuation of publicly traded companies and broader stock market indexes.
 With the S&P 500 Index currently boasting an aggregate market capitalization of $57.4 trillion, an advantage in predicting the price movements of publicly traded stocks would be highly valuable for investors [(S&P Dow Jones Indices 2025)](#ref9).
 One of the most popular outlets for real-time public sentiment is the social media platform Twitter(X), which has over 586 million active users in 2025 [(Statista 2025)](#ref10).
 Twitter(X) differentiates itself from other platforms through short-form content of 280 characters or fewer, allowing rapid communication of opinions, news, and humor [(Chaires 2024)](#ref10).
 This concise format provides a valuable source of global sentiment data across generations, cultures, and regions.
-Recent studies have shown that machine learning models such as SVM, LSTM, and ensemble methods like XGBoost are increasingly used in financial sentiment analysis, particularly on Twitter(X) datasets.
-SVM has repeatedly demonstrated superior performance in classifying sentiment polarity for short-text data such as tweets, due to its robustness in high-dimensional feature spaces.
-Recent research also highlights how combining these models with deep learning architectures can improve predictive accuracy when using social media text data [(Financial Sentiment Analysis: Techniques and Applications 2024)](#ref7).
+A multitude of tools are available for sentiment analysis, but Valence Aware Dictionary and sEntiment Reasoner (VADER), Financial Valence Aware Dictionary and sEntiment Reasoner (finVADER), and Financial Bidirectional Encoder Representations from Transformers (finBERT) excel at analyzing short-form content, making them an ideal choice for financial-specific Twitter sentiment analysis.

 ### 1.2 Importance of Twitter Data in Financial Forecasting
 Every day, millions of users share their perspectives on nearly every conceivable topic, including brands and companies.
 This constant flow of opinionated data makes Twitter(X) an invaluable resource for analyzing trends in public sentiment.
 In financial markets, these sentiments can serve as indicators of investor confidence, public reaction to corporate events, and potential short-term price fluctuations.
 Prior studies demonstrate that analyzing sentiment from Twitter posts can effectively reflect investor sentiment and broader market trends [(Twitter Sentiment Analysis and Bitcoin Price Forecasting 2023)](#ref11).